SkyfallWasTaken/snowvault/README.md

 - **SHA256** used only for a master key hash in the vault, used for password verification
 - `secrecy` crate to help prevent leakage/logging of the master key
 - **ChaCha20 CSPRNG** from `rand_chacha` crate, used for generating random nonces and salts

+(the above is definitely worded a bit oddly to say the least - promise it's not AI though :P)

 ---